realworldocaml/book/en/compiler-output-formats.md

 * the compilation pipeline and what each stage represents.
 * source preprocessing via Camlp4 and the intermediate forms.
+* the untyped intermediate lambda code where pattern matching is optimized.
 * the bytecode `ocamlc` compiler and `ocamlrun` interpreter.
 * the native code `ocamlopt` code generator, and debugging and profiling native code.